winners1950/Migration-repo-project-Gitlab-to-Github-step-by-step/README.md

 * Name: Ray Efa
 * Activities I like to do: Reading,technology and documentaries

+## Initialise your local environment with your Gitlab account:

+   Got to settings in the Gitlab account --> Repository --> Deploy Keys (Expand) --> Add ney Keys --> Title the Key and Paste the key in the box --> Add key (this completes the initialisarion of your local and the Gitlab account.
+Remember at work you must need full access for the repository)

 ## Getting started with Migrating a Gitlab repo to Github.

 ## Migrating a repository from GitLab to GitHub can be done in a few straightforward steps.
 Here’s a step-by-step guide to help you through the process: